Stage name: Ease of use

 Another consideration in choosing a stage name is the ease of use.
 The Actors' Equity Association (AEA) advises performers to select a name that is easy for others to pronounce, spell, and remember.
 Some performers, while paying great attention to their skills and abilities, give little thought to the difference that a well-thought-out name can make to their career.
 Often a person or group decides on a different name only after they realize that a poorly chosen name gives a bad impression.

 Actor Michael Caine was born Maurice Micklewhite and chose his new first name because he preferred the sound of it to the less glamorous-sounding "Maurice".
 He reputedly chose the surname "Caine" because, while deciding on a new surname, he looked across the street and saw a cinema advertising the film The Caine Mutiny.
 He later joked that he would be called "Michael The One Hundred and One Dalmatians" if he had looked in the other direction.

 Actor Pete Postlethwaite was advised to change his surname by peers who quipped that it "would never be put up in lights outside theaters because they couldn't afford the electricity", but he decided to keep it.

-In a similar situation, Doris Day (born Doris Kappelhoff) was told by a bandleader that her name would never fit on the marquee, and she thus took the surname "Day" because the song "Day By Day" had become one of her signature tracks.
+In a similar situation, Doris Day (born Doris Mary Ann Kappelhoff) was told by a bandleader that her name would never fit on the marquee, and she thus took the surname "Day" because the song "Day By Day" had become one of her signature tracks.